LarissaCoder/BookGenre_Generator/README.md

 ## **Introduction**

-This web project generates book recommendations based on selected genres, aiming to help users find suitable readings according to their preferences.
+This web project provides information about books based on user input, aiming to help users discover details about their favorite books or explore new ones.
 It's developed using HTML, CSS, and JavaScript.

 **HOW TO USE**

 No installation required.
 Simply open index.html in a web browser.

-1. Select a genre from the dropdown menu.
+1. Type the name of the book you're interested in into the search bar.
 2. Click on the "Search" button.
-3. Explore the recommended books.
+3. Explore the information about the book.

 ##